Sean Elliott Raises Awareness of Kidney Disease

 Sean’s journey from diagnosis to transplant

-After some testing, Sean and his family found out his brother was a match for a kidney transplant and became his donor.
-A living donation is an extraordinary gift as more than 97,000 people1 are waiting for kidney transplants in the United States and kidneys from a living donation tend to last longer.
+After some testing, Sean and his family found out his brother, Noel, was a match for a kidney transplant and became his donor.
+A living donation is an extraordinary gift as more than 97,000 people are waiting for kidney transplants in the United States and kidneys from a living donation tend to last longer.
 Knowing the facts about kidney donation and how to find a donor can make a big difference in getting a transplant.

-The pair celebrated the 20th anniversary of the kidney donation and successful transplant in 2019.
+In 2019, the pair celebrated the 20th anniversary of the successful kidney donation and transplant.

 1 1.
 Organ Procurement and Transplantation Network.
 U.S. Department of Health and Human Services, Organ Procurement and Transplantation Network; 2022.